cryptocurrencycoin/Cryptocurrency/README.md

+🗺️ Technical Roadmap: Mission 2026
+Our development phases are strategically aligned to ensure global scalability and security:
+Phase 1 (Q1 - 2026): Finalizing the ++C Quantum-Ledger Master Engine and core asset logic.
+Phase 2 (Q2 - 2026): Expanding decentralized nodes across USA, Japan, and Italy for high-speed cross-border settlement.
+Phase 3 (Q3 - 2026): Integration of Zero-Knowledge Proof (ZKP) and Multi-Signature security protocols.
+Phase 4 (Q4 - 2026): Launch of the Nexus-786 Global Mainnet and partnership with international digital trade hubs.
 🚀 Strategic Vision and Goal 2026
 The Nexus-786 Protocol is not just a cryptocurrency; it is a global financial revolution originating from Bangladesh.
 By 2026, our mission is to:
 Global Connectivity: Establish a decentralized universal network across major financial hubs including the USA, Japan, Saudi Arabia, and Italy.